xguse/big-gus-brewing-labs/README.md

 big-gus-brewing-labs
 ==============================

-A re-awakening of the Big Gus Brewing Company habit of my mid 20s mixed with my aquired reproducible science and data-science affinities.
+A re-awakening of the Big Gus Brewing Company habit of my mid 20s mixed with my acquired reproducible science and data-science affinities.

+# Things I need to do:

+## Brew Session Class

+- [ ] Start Writing it!

+## Calculations

+- [ ] evaluate [acan](https://github.com/bierminen/acan) for the math base

+## Databases

+- [ ] evaluate [pybeerxml](https://github.com/hotzenklotz/pybeerxml) for recipe and session serialization

+## Reports / Worksheets

+- [ ] all

 Project Organization
 ------------